 Story Massage combines the benefits of positive touch with the creativity of storytelling.
 Ten simple massage strokes form the basis of Story Massage.
 These strokes have a child friendly name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it fully accessible for all ages and abilities.

 If you would like to introduce Story Massage in your home or work, then we hold a one day training course that is held around the country for individuals and groups.
 On these days we teach the Story Massage strokes and then work with you to adapt familiar stories and even create some sensory stories of your own.
-Ideal for Early Years Practitioners and those working in Special Schools.
-We also offer in-house training options.
+Ideal for Teachers, Nurture staff, Early Years Practitioners, Relax Kids coaches, SEN staff, parents, grandparents…. and everyone interested in sharing positive touch with children and adults.
+We also offer in-house training options and an online course.
 All the information is here: Story Massage Training